 “We must build dikes of courage to hold back the flood of fear.” – Dr. Martin Luther King, Jr.

-The following was originally posted in 2013, when most Americans would have laughed at the idea of a Donald Trump presidency and even Republicans would have been horrified by the events that took place in our nation’s Capitol on January 6, 2021.
-For just a few moments, let’s go back to that time:
+The following was originally posted on January 21, 2013.
+At that point in time, most Americans would have laughed at the idea of a Donald Trump presidency.
+For today, let’s go back to that time:

 Michelle Obama was reinstated as First Lady yesterday.
 Her husband was sworn in for his second term as President of the United States in a small ceremony officiated by Chief Justice John Roberts.